DigiScore/digiscore.github.io/pages/jess+.md

 The human musicians' flow in this digital score is within the inter-connected *dance* between them and the robotic-arm.
 This is maintained by the movements of the robotic arm and the balance between autonomy and responsiveness.
-At times the robot-arm appears to be listening and responding, but at others it appears to be doing it's own thing in parrallel to what else is happening (like humans do when they improvise.
+At times the robot-arm appears to be listening and responding, but at others it appears to be doing it's own thing in parrallel to what else is happening (like humans can do when they improvise).
 This latter response is a form of concurrent creativity (like kids playing together, but on individual tasks).
 The balance between explicit responsiveness and related concurrency is finely tuned, with the ultimate aim of cementing the bonds of togetherness and reinforcing the shared sense of inter-connectiveness of the whole extended ensemble.